 Arbor Day Program, 1912, (C2382)

 Program, April 5, 1912, issued by Department of Education, Jefferson City, MO.
 Herbert S. Hadley was governor.

-Copy of newspaper article from the Missouri Republican, St. Louis, regarding a speech made by Blair at Louisiana, Pike County, MO.
+The papers contain copy of newspaper article from the Missouri Republican, St. Louis, regarding a speech made by Blair at Louisiana, Pike County, Missouri.

 Blair, James Thomas, Jr. (1902-1962), Papers, 1957-1961, (C2271)

 The papers have been arranged into the following ten series: Correspondence and Speeches; Governors' Conference; Veterans' Papers; Special Commissions and Studies; State Offices and Departments; Judiciary; County Problems and Requests; Applications and Appointments; Legislative Material; and Bound Volumes.
 For more detailed series descriptions, please see the folder list.

 Invitation issued to Judge Dunnica and Lady, February 15, 1838, to attend a reception at the governor's mansion.